LeedsBeckettUniversityASE/SEsupportMaterial/UnitTestingWindowsProjects.md

 # Unit Testing Windows Projects
+## Unit Test Project Location
+When you create a unit test project It should be in the same solution and folder structure as the main project.
+For ASE GitHub Classroom this means that your repo folder should be the root folder for both the assignment project and the MStest project.
+That way the MStest project will show up as untracked files and you can add them to your repo.

 ## The problem
 When a MSTest project is selected it gives you the option to select the framework and it must match the framework of the project under test,